julianfaraway/rexamples/pulp.md

 inla.pmarginal(0.1, sigmaalpha)
 ```

-    [1] 0.011906
+    [1] 0.0086522

-The probability is small but not negligible.
+The probability is small but not entirely negligible.

 # Informative gamma priors on the precisions